remarcoble/around-the-world-in-80-days/README.md

 Compute how long it takes to move from a city to a neighbour according to these rules:

-- 2 hours to the nearest city
+- 2 hours to the closest city
 - 4 hours to the second closest city
 - 8 hours to the third closest city